'Genshin Impact' fans react to what appears to be game's biggest leak yet

-Genshin Impact players have reacted to what appears to be game’s biggest and most illegal leak to date.
+Genshin Impact players have reacted to what appears to be game’s biggest leak to date.

 - READ MORE: Genshin Impact review: it does more than just ride on the coattails of Breath Of The Wild